Bad things sometimes happen to brands.

 As multinational companies turn to international sales for more of their revenue and growth, their risk of potential crises abroad grows.

-Three UNC Kenan-Flagler researchers wondered how effective corporations were at responding to marketing crises outside their home countries, what the impact of those crises are and how companies might better manage them.
+Three researchers wondered how effective corporations were at responding to marketing crises outside their home countries, what the impact of those crises are and how companies might better manage them.

 Existing research hasn’t considered the impact of marketing crises in other countries, nor has it looked at whether differences between home countries and other nations – “psychic distance” – affects how businesses respond.

-These questions are explored by Isaac Dinner, assistant professor of marketing; Jan-Benedict Steenkamp, Knox Massey Distinguished Professor of Marketing; and Tarun Kushwaha, associate professor of marketing and Sarah Graham Kenan Scholar.
+These questions are explored by Jan-Benedict Steenkamp, Knox Massey Distinguished Professor of Marketing at UNC Kenan-Flagler; Tarun Kushwaha of George Mason University; and and Isaac Dinner, a former marketing professor at UNC Kenan-Flagler.
 They share their findings in “Psychic Distance and Performance of MNCs during Marketing Crises” in the Journal of International Business Studies.